 Have you ever mind mapped before?
 Mind maps are a great tool to visualize ideas and information that can help you to stand out from others using conventional means.

-The use of mind mapping software has increased in the recent years because they are an effective and efficient way to brainstorm, analyze ideas, and demonstrate thought processes.
+The use of mind mapping software has increased in recent years because they are an effective and efficient way to brainstorm, analyze ideas, and demonstrate thought processes.
 People are visual learners, so they appreciate such a convenient and easy-to-understand way of presenting complex information.

 One of the areas in which the mind maps use continues to thrive is resume building.
 A typical resume, especially of a project manager, has tons of information, so people use mind mapping as a tool to display all of it in an effective way.